 The well-established tradition of the ecumenical Good Friday Service has become not only the flagship of Diakonia but also a major event in the Durban calendar, attended by thousands of people who gather together at the most auspicious time for Christians, to commemorate the crucifixion of Jesus and his death on Calvary.

 Each year, the service highlights a particular aspect of national suffering or injustice.
-The service this year will focus on the theme Do Not Fear, Stand Firm.
+The service this year will focus on the theme Blessed are the Peacemakers.

-Meditative singing will start at 5.15am, where after the first part of the service will take place at 6.00am.
+Meditative singing will start at 5.15am in the Durban Exhibition Centre, where-after the first part of the service will take place at 5.45am.

 The congregation will proceed through the streets of Durban in silent public witness.

-The service will conclude at approximately 8.15am at the City Hall with the flowering of the Cross – as an act of commitment by all present to act for a just society and take up God’s call.
+The service will conclude at approximately 8.15am at the Durban City Hall with the flowering of the Cross as a show of commitment by all present to act for a just society and take up God’s call.

 Limited parking and street parking is available at the DEC with additional off street parking around the City Hall.
 Transport back to the DEC from the City Hall will be arranged for the elderly and the infirm.

-Entry to the Good Friday service is free, with a collection being taken up during the service to support the burgeoning costs of this event – the organisers appeal that all congregants contribute generously.
-All are welcome to participate in this significant, multi-lingual Christian Easter event.
+Entry to the Good Friday service is free and all are welcome, with a collection being taken up during the service to support the work of Diakonia.
+All are welcome to participate in this significant, multi-lingual Christian Easter service.

 For more info, contact the Diakonia Council of Churches on 031 310 3500 or visit www.diakonia.org.za.